Physics has been added to My Courses

 You will also develop and demonstrate a deeper appreciation of the skills, knowledge and understanding of how science works, such as the particles and processes involved in the Large Hadron Collider.

-Physics is considered to be one of the more challenging A-level subjects, however if a student is hard-working and self-motivated, it will prove to be a stimulating and rewarding course.
-Physics students will study the interactions between matter, space, time and energy from the smallest scale of sub-atomic particles to the scale of the entire universe.
+Physics is considered to be one of the more challenging A level subjects, however, if a student is hard-working and self-motivated, it will prove to be a stimulating and rewarding course.
+Physics students will study the interactions between matter, space, time and energy from the smallest scale of sub-atomic particles to that of the entire universe.

 Year 1